Hyuria/Soup-Salad-Sandwich-Frontend/frontend/README.md

 - setup local database useing Postgres or remote database using AWS RDS

 ## Usage of the Project

+- Create user account
+- login as an user
+- Submit a food item for approval
-- Debates on whether a food item is soup, salad, or sandwich
+- Debate on whether a food item is soup, salad, or sandwich
-- Social app
+- See if a food item makes the hot topics section and / or the menu section and what are the overall responses

 ## Contributors
   Henry Chen, Jakeem Fisher, Brodie Hufnagel, and Ben Hsieh